SAP-archive/teched2020-CX260/exercises/exercise-2/README.md

 In this exercise, you will implement a button that can be used to select a product for the comparison.
 The button will be added to the Product Detail Page (PDP).

 We're going to gradually generate and build code in this exercise, but if you're in a hurry, you can copy the version you should end up with in the src folder.
-You can copy the content of the "ex2/src/product-comparison" folder in your local "app" folder.
+You can copy the [content of the src folder](./src/product-comparison/) in your local "app" folder.

 ## Exercise 2.1 Generate files with the Angular CLI